Plushtoast/dsa5-glueandhammer/README.md

 ## Current Features
 * CSS (style) fix for the module "Soundboard by Blitz"
+* Config file for automated animations (you are invited to submit your own or extend the existing one)
+    - Open automated animations settings (extra module)
+    - load the configuration file located in modules/dsa5-glueandhammer/configs/automatedanimations

 # Contribution
 Feel free to suggest or provide additional functions or features via an issue or a pull request.